Massachusetts Bill of Rights

 Domestic workers have been viewed as outside of the traditional workforce, largely because most domestic workers are women, often immigrants, doing the work historically done by housewives and servants.
 Due to the nature of domestic work, they are isolated from the rest of the workforce and subjected to round-the-clock physically demanding labor, with little or no separation between work and personal time.
 As a result of the lack of state and federal regulation, domestic workers are often taken advantage of by their employers and are in dire need of protection.

-- For the Commonwealth: Provides domestic workers with safe and dignified work environments and employers with clear guidelines on their responsibilities that will bring domestic workers out of the shadows.
+- Good for the Commonwealth: Provides domestic workers with safe and dignified work environments and employers with clear guidelines on their responsibilities that will bring domestic workers out of the shadows.
 Protecting domestic workers also protects the safety of our communities, ensures the health and well-being of the families of domestic workers, and strengthens the state economy by freeing up more individuals to participate in the paid workforce.

 The Domestic Workers’ Bill of Rights amends Massachusetts state labor law to guarantee basic work standards and protections: 24 hours off per 7-day calendar week; meal and rest breaks; limited vacation and sick days; parental leave; protection from discrimination, sexual harassment, illegal charges for food and lodging, and eviction without notice; notice of termination; and a means of enforcing these standards.
 Domestic employers under the bill do not include state regulated staffing agencies or the employers of those who work as casual babysitters.
+Learn more about new rights granted by the Domestic Workers' Bill of Rights »

 The MA Coalition for Domestic Workers is represented by Monica Halas at Greater Boston Legal Services.